Paul-dH/Home-Assisant-Sensor-OvApi/README.md

 - Note the route_code and the stop_code and place these values in the sensor configuration.

 ### Note and credits
-- [Petro](https://community.home-assistant.io/u/petro/summary) (for extensive help at coding the template)
+- [Petro](https://community.home-assistant.io/u/petro/summary) - For extensive help at coding the template.
-- [Robban](https://github.com/Kane610) - (a lot of basic help with the Python code)
+- [Robban](https://github.com/Kane610) - A lot of basic help with the Python code.
-- [danito](https://github.com/danito/HA-Config/blob/master/custom_components/sensor/stib.py) (I started with his script, learned a lot of it)
+- [Danito](https://github.com/danito/HA-Config/blob/master/custom_components/sensor/stib.py) - I started with his script, learned a lot of it)